hyperspy/hyperspy/doc/user_guide/visualisation.rst

 .size': 8})``.

 .. versionadded:: 1.5
-   Add support for plotting :py:class:`~.api.signals.BaseSignal` with navigation dimension 2 and signal dimension 0.
+   Add support for plotting :class:`~.api.signals.BaseSignal` with navigation dimension 2 and signal dimension 0.

-A common usage for :py:func:`~.api.plot.plot_images` is to view the different slices of a multidimensional image (a *hyperimage*):
+A common usage for :func:`~.api.plot.plot_images` is to view the different slices of a multidimensional image (a *hyperimage*):

 .. code-block:: python